Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 Types of money belts

-A few more items seem to fall under the category of best money belts (at least for some!) and so they are worth a mention – but in my opinion, not appropriate for general travel.
+A few more items may qualify as money belts so they are worth a mention – but in my opinion, not appropriate for general travel.

-- I’ve often had requests about a women’s leather money belt, but I haven’t had much luck.
-This item, which is an actual belt with a zipper on the inside, is traditionally made for men but that shouldn’t stop you from wearing one if you like wearing belts (I lost my waistline many years ago!)
-I tend not to recommend tight belts because they’re not as comfortable for travel and also, to use these belts, you’ll have to fold your money tightly and believe it or not, some countries will not accept anything other than crisp, flat new bills.
-You’ll need belt loops, and it doesn’t work with skirts and many shorts.
-It might chafe if your backpack’s hip belt rubs against it.
+• I’ve often had questions about a women’s leather money belt, but I haven’t had much luck.
+This item, which is an actual belt with a zipper on the inside, is traditionally made for men but that shouldn’t stop you from wearing one if you like wearing belts I tend not to recommend tight belts because they’re not as comfortable for travel and also, to use these belts, you’ll have to fold your money tightly and believe it or not, some countries will not accept anything other than crisp, flat new bills.
+You’ll need belt loops, which you won’t find on skirts and many shorts.
+It might also chafe if your backpack’s hip belt rubs against it.
 I’d leave this one to the guys…

-- One that falls in-between is the waterproof money belt, which is mostly meant for water sports – some customers report using them for swimming and snorkeling, with great results.
-(If you’re simply looking for something water resistant, I’ve included one above, in the comparison table.)
+• One that falls in-between is the waterproof money belt, which is mostly meant for water sports – some customers report using them for swimming and snorkeling, with great results.
 And while I’m sure this item works perfectly, I’m a chicken, and simply wouldn’t have the courage to take my iPhone under the water!

-Money belt alternatives: can you think of better places to hide money when traveling?
+Money belt alternatives to hide money when traveling

 If you’re still not convinced about money belts for women, no fears.
-There are plenty of alternatives to a money belt of the traditional kind.
+There are plenty of alternatives to traditional money belts.
 Here are just a few.

 Cross-body anti-theft purse